 Combs Waterkotte has over 60 years of experience and over 10,000 cases handled.
 This ebook helps guide you through the criminal defense process and how an experienced, skilled defense attorney can keep your freedoms intact.

-Understanding Jackson County Criminal Penalties and Your Rights Under Missouri Law
+Jackson County Criminal Convictions and Their Impact in Missouri

-Even a seemingly minor conviction in Jackson County, MO can have serious and lasting consequences.
-A misdemeanor might bring fines, probation, or time in county jail, while a felony conviction can result in years in state prison and the permanent loss of certain civil rights.
-This can include your ability to vote, own firearms, or pursue specific careers.
+Even a minor conviction in Jackson County, MO can have lasting consequences.
+A misdemeanor may result in fines, probation, or jail time, while a felony conviction can bring years in state prison and permanently restrict your rights—including your ability to vote, own firearms, or hold certain jobs.

 Under Missouri law, convicted felons are prohibited from owning guns, serving on juries, or holding public office.
 They are also often required to disclose their criminal history on employment and housing applications, making it much harder to move forward after a conviction.